Microsoft tops Apple to become No. 1 on Wall Street

 The steady climb of Microsoft’s stock this year may have been overlooked as other top tech stocks — in particular Facebook, Apple, Amazon, Netflix and Google (collectively referred to as FAANG) — soared earlier this year, only to fall steeply in the last two months.
 Apple, for instance, hit its 2018 peak in early October at $231.26 per share, up more than 38 percent from the start of the year.
 It closed Friday at $178.58, up about 7 percent year to date.

-Amazon and Apple also drew headlines this year as they reached a trillion-dollar valuation, though both quickly fell below the threshold.
-Amazon hit the $1 trillion mark in early September, but has lost about $153 billion since then.
+Amazon and Apple also drew headlines this year as they reached a trillion-dollar valuation, though both then fell below the threshold.
+Amazon hit the $1 trillion mark in early September, but has lost about $174 billion since then.

 Some of Microsoft’s top tech competitors have had a shaky year filled with contentious relationships with federal regulators and uncertainty over trade disputes, which has pummeled their stock.